STUCK in API-Hell

 The solutions to all of these problems

-As discussed, APIs are a good start, but don’t get fooled in thinking that the API economy is the end of all of our problems.
-I might actually be the exact opposite and the beginning of a whole new set of problems as depicted above.
+As discussed, APIs are a good start but don’t get fooled in thinking that the API economy is the end of all of our problems.
+As discussed over and over again (It’s important!) it might actually be the exact opposite and the beginning of a whole new set of problems as depicted above.